 House for moKA architectural design office

 Hatsuo Morimoto was recognized with the coveted Bronze A' Design Award in 2024, a testament to excellence of their work Lap and Wrap House .

-Step into Hatsuo Morimoto Newsroom for a showcase of exemplary design and recognized projects.
+Access Hatsuo Morimoto Newsroom for exclusive insights into distinguished design and laureled projects.

+House for moKA architectural design office